dustinpfister/blog_posts/_posts/linux-cut.md

 layout: post
 categories: linux
 id: 745
-updated: 2020-11-19 14:27:02
+updated: 2020-11-19 14:30:16
-version: 1.13
+version: 1.14
 ---

 The [Linux cut](https://linuxize.com/post/linux-cut-command/) command is the standard tool for cutting a string into one or more sub strings.
 The first and for most way of using cut as I see it at least is by field and delimiter, that is using a delimiter like a line break or a space as a way to split a string into fields, and then using a field index to get the sub string value that I want.

 There are a few other options with The Linux cut command, but I will just be sticking to a few basic examples that actually come into play when writing bash scripts.
 So in this post I will not be going over every little detail about the Linux cut command, when it comes to that there is always the [man page on Linux cut](https://man7.org/linux/man-pages/man1/cut.1.html), as well as many other blog posts on Linux cut that go over all the features and options.
 Here in this post I will just be going over the options that I am using thus far, and give some actually use case examples for the Linux Cut command.
+I will also be touching base one many other Linux commands and features such as echo, piping, basic bash files, and the basename command to just name a few things.

 <!-- more -->